tsr9804/infant-incubator-assignment/Readme.md

 **What to Submit**

-On NYU Classes, submit your detailed risk analysis report.
+On NYU Brightspace, submit your detailed risk analysis report.

 ## Infant Incubator Model Explained